Shining Path: Temporary resurgence (2001–2009)

 In January 2004, a man known as Comrade Artemio and identifying himself as one of the Shining Path's leaders, said in a media interview that the group would resume violent operations unless the Peruvian government granted amnesty to other top Shining Path leaders within 60 days.
 Peru's Interior Minister, Fernando Rospigliosi, said that the government would respond "drastically and swiftly" to any violent action.
-In September that same year, a comprehensive sweep by police in five cities found 17 suspected members.
+In September that same year, a comprehensive sweep by police in five cities found 17 suspected members of a "Huallaga Regional Committee" (Comité Regional Huallaga; CRH).
 According to the interior minister, eight of the arrested were school teachers and high-level school administrators.

 Despite these arrests, the Shining Path continued to exist in Peru.
 On 22 December 2005, the Shining Path ambushed a police patrol in the Huánuco region, killing eight.
 Later that day, they wounded an additional two police officers.
 In response, then President Alejandro Toledo declared a state of emergency in Huánuco and gave the police the power to search houses and arrest suspects without a warrant.
 On 19 February 2006, the Peruvian police killed Héctor Aponte, believed to be the commander responsible for the ambush.
 In December 2006, Peruvian troops were sent to counter renewed guerrilla activity, and according to high-level government officials, the Shining Path's strength has reached an estimated 300 members.
 In November 2007, police said they killed Artemio's second-in-command, a guerrilla known as JL.

 In September 2008, government forces announced the killing of five rebels in the Vizcatan region.
 This claim was subsequently challenged by the APRODEH, a Peruvian human rights group, which believed that those who were killed were in fact local farmers and not rebels.
 That same month, Artemio gave his first recorded interview since 2006.
 In it, he stated that the Shining Path would continue to fight despite escalating military pressure.
 In October 2008, in Huancavelica Region, the guerrillas engaged a military convoy with explosives and firearms, demonstrating their continued ability to strike and inflict casualties on military targets.
 The conflict resulted in the death of 12 soldiers and two to seven civilians.
 It came one day after a clash in the Vizcatan region, which left five rebels and one soldier dead.